All Episodes

 We have a lot of really great opinions on religious freedoms come out of that.

-We're sort of seeing the tide turn in the court system right now uh toward, you know, in favor of religious freedoms in the workplace because they were under such attacks during COVID.
+We're sort of seeing the tide turn in the court system right now toward, you know, in favor of religious freedoms in the workplace because they were under such attacks during COVID.

-So that's been really great to see On the DEI front, we actually have uh a new lawsuit that we filed against Red Hat, which is a subsidiary of um IBM.
+On the DEI front, we actually have a new lawsuit that we filed against Red Hat, which is a subsidiary of IBM.

-So we're all over this place, but um, but those are kind of the primary cases that I'm working on.
+But those are kind of the primary cases that I'm working on.

 I mean, all these cases are so huge.

-You know, we're talking about medical freedom, we're talking about food freedom, and now we're talking about freedom of information.
+And now we're talking about freedom of information.

-So I mean, these are all big cases.
+So, I mean, these are all big cases.

 Hey, look, maybe Secret Service doesn't cooperate, but that's why we went after local law enforcement for information too.